TheKevJames/puppet-homebrew/README.md

 This module can install using either homebrew or brewcask, along with a fallback mode which attempts both.

-This module supports Puppet version 3 and greater running on Ruby version 1.8.3 and greater.
+This module supports Puppet version 4 and greater running on Ruby version 1.8.3 and greater.
 Note that versions of Ruby from 2.0.x to 2.2.x may no longer be supported by Homebrew.
+For Puppet 3 support, please pin to version 1.7.1.

 puppet-homebrew is available on the
 [Puppet Forge](https://forge.puppetlabs.com/thekevjames/homebrew).